-(Photo courtesy of Sarah Zanotti) Musical artist Sarah Zanotti amplifies the intensity of her singing with the type of songwriting skills that silence you.
-You might find yourself, mid-listen, processing past romantic relationships and reminiscing over an ideal, or dredging up burning hatred instead.
+Musical artist Sarah Zanotti amplifies the intensity of her singing with the type of songwriting skills that will silence you into self-analysis.
+You might find yourself, mid-listen, processing past romantic relationships or dredging up burning hatred instead.

 Zanotti defines her genre as pop, and her own style as “if Shawn Mendes and Katy Perry had a musical baby, and that baby’s part-time nanny was Julia Michaels.”
 (I couldn’t say it any better, so those are her words, verbatim.)